What is a Listed Building?

 Grade II Buildings of special interest, which warrant every effort being made to preserve them.

-For further information on the listing procedure please see the English Heritage website
+For further information on the listing procedure please see the National Heritage List for England

 What is included in the listing?